juliangamble/mactierra/Readme.md

 ## About Tierra

-Tierra is a foundational step in the exploration of Artificial Life and genetic algorithms.
+[Tierra](https://en.wikipedia.org/wiki/Tierra_(computer_simulation)) is a foundational step in the exploration of Artificial Life and genetic algorithms.
 In 1992 it demonstrated self-modifying programs 'evolving' and improving.

+The appeal of the program is that you can start with a 80 step program, that will simplify itself down, over generations to a 25-step program that achieves the same goal.

+It's interesting now because lots of work has been done in the area of Open Ended Evolution in the form of Artificial Life over the last five years.

+At the time, it was a logical step between [Core Wars](https://en.wikipedia.org/wiki/Core_War), and [Avida](https://en.wikipedia.org/wiki/Avida).

 ## About